Song-Gq/stipPrototype/README.md

 # stipPrototype
  A prototype of an Android app that provides supervision of IoT devices.
  ## ToDo
- * device setting dialog
+ * (nearly done) device setting dialog
  * help and settings
- * more commands on devices
+ * delete devices
+ * (done) edit device name
  * customize device info when adding
  * voice recognition module
  * server and message
  * assets and layout
  ## Commits
+ * 9/6 Now you can edit the name and view detailed info of the devices
  * 9/6 Items in the device list can respond to clicks now
  * 9/5 Now you can click the microphone button to add a default device to the list, and the list can be stored automatically
  * 9/4 RecycledView in NestedScrollView